Good question....Was Daniel written AFTER the events he foretold?

 "Moreover, since neither Qumran manuscript agrees with the MT in a single reading against the other Qumran manuscript, we can conclude that 4Qdan(a) and 4Qdan(b) stand in one text tradition over against that exemplified in the Masoretic textus receptus."
 [DSSOB:162]

-What this entails (since 60% of the DSS are proto-Massoretic) is that Daniel had already circulated widely enough and been copied enough--prior to 150 BC-- to have created (at least) two textual "families".
+What this entails (since 60% of the DSS are proto-Masoretic) is that Daniel had already circulated widely enough and been copied enough--prior to 150 BC-- to have created (at least) two textual "families".
 Minor textual variants, of course, might mean very little for dating purposes, but textual 'traditions' presuppose a "point of divergence" somewhere in the past.
 [This is a bit oversimplified, since "cross-fertilization" of traditions is known to have occurred.]
 To create a 'tradition' the document has to create multiple "generations" of copying (not just lots of copying of the original), and to believe this occurred within some 15 years of the date of authorship (i.e., written in 165, and having been copied many, many times--along separate linear paths-- by 150) is quite a stretch.

 To understand why this growth of two textual families within 15 years is highly doubtful, one need only consider the "useful life" of a scroll.
 Since most literature at the time was used for oral performance/reading, one didn't need a lot of copies.
 Accordingly, copies were made on an as-needed basis (and for personal library reasons).
 Since scrolls might exist and be used for a century or more (we have mss at Qumran that are dated 3rd century--a century before the Qumran community came into existence), the need to make 'generational' copies simply wouldn't exist--the exemplar itself would have been available (and in good shape).
-[Older scholarship believed in strong definitions of textual 'families', in which geographical isolation factors would insure that the generational copying processes would not interact with other, but this has been largely discounted.]
+[Older scholarship believed in strong definitions of textual 'families', in which geographical isolation factors would ensure that the generational copying processes would not interact with other, but this has been largely discounted.]
 What the existence of two textual traditions before Qumran/150 means, is that the origination date of the "original original" would most likely be much earlier than a miniscule 15 years.

 So, if an early copy/ text were found at Qumran at all (and we were sure the content wasn't written there), how far back could we safely infer its origination?